-On April 15, 2006, the Company entered into a Settlement and Termination Agreement with Suriname Wylap Development N.V., ("Wylap Development") to transfer its interest in Sara Kreek Resource Corporation N.V. ("Sara Kreek Resource) to Wylap Development.
-The Company received a cash payment of \$400,000 in 2006 and will receive the greater of \$50,000 per year, payable semi-annually, or 1.5% royalty on annual gross production from the Sara Kreek property until December 31, 2011, in settlement of all claims, loans and advances owed to the Company.
+As at December 31, 2005, the Company held 80% of the shares of Sara Kreek Resource, the company that holds the Sara Kreek concession.
+On April 15, 2006, the Company entered into a Settlement and Termination Agreement with Suriname Wylap Development N.V., ("Wylap Development"), to transfer its interest in Sara Kreek Resource to Wylap Development.
+The Company received a cash payment of \$400,000 in 2006 and shall receive the greater of \$50,000 per year, payable semi-annually, or 1.5% royalty on annual gross production from the Sara Kreek property until December 31, 2011, in settlement of all claims, loans and advances owed to the Company.